In this eToroX exchange review for 2021, we’ll take a look at the trading platform, fees, supported cryptocurrencies, and support.

 If I place an order at the current market value and is therefore completed immediately, I am deemed as a taker of the market as I am taking the current market price and my fee is therefore 0.24%.

-However, if I were to become a maker of the market and define a new price that is not immediately matched by an order on the order book than I will pay less, at 0.10%.
+However, if I were to become a maker of the market and define a new price that is not immediately matched by an order on the order book then I will pay less, at 0.10%.

 Deposit and Withdrawal Fees & Limits

-eToroX allows deposits in crypto, stablecoins (that are pegged to various world currencies) and USD.
-However, for those who aren’t day traders (like myself) it might not work for you as the minimum deposit is $10K.
+eToroX allows deposits in crypto, stable coins (that are pegged to various world currencies), and USD.
+However, for those who aren’t day traders (like myself), it might not work for you as the minimum deposit is $10K.
 Plus, the same applies for withdrawals too so just be aware of that before you start trading for USD then get your funds stuck.

 For crypto assets, there is no minimum deposit required and the likes of Bitcoin can be deposited using a QR code and wallet address.